RoryBarnes/LP890-9/CassiniMulti/README.rst

-Cassini States of the Speculoos-1 Planets
+Cassini States of the LP 890-9 Planets
 =========================================

 ===================   ============